Veronica Mainetti: Training and beginnings

 Upon graduation at European Institute of Design in Rome, Mainetti moved to New York in 2003, attending the Parsons Institute of Design.
-In the same year she took the helm at Sorgente Group of America, overseeing real estate investment operations in the US.
+In the same year she took the helm at The Sorgente Group, overseeing real estate investment operations in the US.
 She took part in the acquisition of a significant stake in the Chrysler Building—reselling in 2008—and for the acquisition of the majority stake in the Flatiron Building in New York.

 Career

 Conservation and redevelopment of historic buildings in the United States have been Mainetti's main focus since 2003, including the current ongoing restoration of New York City's Flatiron Building.
 Carried out through research conducted by Veronica Mainetti, all of these projects have been dedicated to exemplifying sustainable and environmentally responsible development practices.

 2012 saw the completion of two redeveloped buildings in New York City.
-These loft conversions, known as Giglio on Greene in Greene Street, SoHo became the first under a new Giglio certificate in sustainable development practice created by Mainetti as President of Sorgente Group of America.
+These loft conversions, known as Giglio on Greene in Greene Street, SoHo became the first under a new Giglio certificate in sustainable development practice created by Mainetti as President of The Sorgente Group.

 She participated in increasing the Group's assets under management with the acquisition of the Fine Arts Building in Los Angeles in 2012 (resold in 2016) and the Clock Tower Building in Santa Monica in 2013.

-In 2017, Sorgente Group of America's 60 White Street opened in Tribeca, being the first sustainable restoration of an historical building of its kind in New York City.
+In 2017, The Sorgente Group's 60 White Street opened in Tribeca, being the first sustainable restoration of an historical building of its kind in New York City.
 During the building's construction in 2015, a documentary film titled Giglio on White began production as well, helmed by Mainetti and filmmaker Daniel Fickle to chronicle the story of 60 White's redevelopment and the struggles along the way to implement modern sustainability practices in code with the historically landmarked building's restoration.
 Giglio on White is currently in post-production, with no release date set.

 She received the America Award of the Italy-USA Foundation in 2017.

 Named by the New York Post as one of the 20 most influential people in New York real estate, and ranked 3 years in a row in the Power 100.